prashant-jadhav/herSite/_posts/2016-01-01-as-you-ask-beta.md

 ---
 layout: post
-title:  "As you had asked beta"
+title:  "As you had asked beta "
 date:   2016-01-01
 ---